cmsg-icl/crystal_shape_control/ARCHER2-Job-Submission/README.md

 ### Common Outputs

-Although parallel codes differ from each other, 3 common outputs are generated.
+Although parallel codes differ from each other, 2 common outputs are generated.

 **.out file**
 Output information of the code, CRYSTAL17, for example.
 Also includes the input file and basic information from the job submission script, such as the path to the ephemeral directory and files copied.

-**slurm-`${SLURM_JOB_ID}`.out file**
+**slurm-`${SLURM_JOB_ID}`.out file / .log file**
 A verbose version output, error and warning messages (that should be printed on screen) of job submission script & MPI, for debugging.
 Besides the basic information included in .out file, it includes the list of scripts and commands used, synchronization of files and the list of files in the ephemeral directory.
+When job is running or killed by the user, it is 'slurm-`${SLURM_JOB_ID}`.out' and when job terminates normally or run out of time, it is '.log' file.

 ### When a job terminates